Death's Ride: Publication history

 CM2 Death's Ride was written by Garry Spiegle, with art by Jeff Easley, and was published by TSR in 1984 as a 32-page booklet with an outer folder.

 Reception

 Lawrence Schick, in his 1991 book Heroic Worlds, calls the module's cover "Striking".

+The French RPG magazine La Gazette du Donjon gave this adventure a rating of 3 out of 5, saying, "This 'save the world' scenario is primarily intended for PCs who want to travel.
+Often referred to as an introductory module, it allows you to put in practice all the new rules discussed in the CM box.
+If your characters fail in their mission, the consequences for the region, even the world, could be dramatic."